developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/samples/simulscan/index.md

 ---
 publish: true
 title: Document Capture
-description: "This sample application will show how the Simulscan API's can be used to capture multiple types of data from paper forms."
+description: Shows how the Simulscan APIs are used to capture multiple types of data from paper forms.
 downloads:
   - title: Sample Projects
     url: 'https://github.com/Zebra/samples-emdkforandroid-6_8/archive/master.zip'